Shannon Briggs: Cancelled world title fight and ban

+Later career

-On March 5, 2019, Briggs announced he would be coming to the UK for a number of 'meet and greets'.
+On March 5, 2019, Briggs announced he would be going to the UK for a number of 'meet and greets'.
 Briggs told Sky Sports that he would be applying for a British boxing license in order to fight in the UK.
 He claimed he had licensing in the US and would likely appear on Tyson Fury's undercard on June 15 at the Thomas & Mack Center in Nevada.
 On May 15, 2020, Briggs told Dame Dash on Instagram Live that he and Mike Tyson will fight in an exhibition.
 The preferred date and location was July 4, 2020 at the Statue of Liberty.

+After a back and forth over some years, Briggs and former Ultimate Fighting Championship light heavyweight champion Quinton "Rampage" Jackson were aiming to have an exhibition boxing match in 2024.
+Briggs began making some noise again in 2025, when he announced a ring return to take place in Nashville, Tennessee on July 1, 2025.
+Jimmy Adams. the promoter of the card, hinted Briggs could fight former world champion, Oliver McCall.
+In an interview, Briggs himself mentioned Deontay Wilder as potential opponent.
+His return was scheduled to take place on the CountryBox: Where Music Meets Boxing event.
+During fight week, Brigg's was taken off the card and replaced by Evander Holyfield's son Evan.